Todd Goldstein: Personal life

-Son of Andrea and Jeff, and brother of Luke and Kye, Todd grew up in the inner south eastern suburbs of Melbourne.
-His schooling involved attending Trinity Grammar School (in secondary school) and Preshil (in primary school).
+Son of Andrea and Jeff, and brother of Luke and Kye, Goldstein grew up in the inner eastern suburbs of Melbourne.
+His schooling involved attending Trinity Grammar School (in secondary school), and Preshil (in primary school).
+He has Jewish ancestry on his father’s side.

-Goldstein is currently studying a juris doctor at Deakin University.
-He had previously completed a Bachelor of Applied Management.
+Goldstein is currently studying a juris doctor degree at Deakin University.
+He had previously completed a Bachelor of Applied Management from Federation University.